 The evening is yours to enjoy on your own, or at an optional group dinner.

-After we fly to Faial Island, let’s get to business with a hike through Capelinhos Volcano.
+After landing we immediately get to business with a hike through Capelinhos Volcano.
 You’ll visit the site of a volcanic eruption, an experience compared to walking on the moon.
 When we reach the historic lighthouse/modern interpretation centre, we’ll see the newest part of the island, born during the eruption of 1957.

 A picnic lunch is served in a natural forest reserve, then we continue on to Horta and its famous marina.
 From here, savour an afternoon gin and tonic at Peter’s Café.